parthrr510/RecommenderChatBot/README.md

 * Movie Recommender
   * User interacts with the chatbot and tells the bot about the movies he had watched and then the bot let them know similar movies they can watch.
+  * The project used Flask,ReactJS and TMDB API.
 </div>

 <div id = "ml-models-used" align="justify">